 Gastric ulcers are being aggravated by the food he is eating, so very shortly he learns that if doesn’t eat, the pain of the ulcers is less.

-A classic symptom of gastric ulcers is a horse that walks away from their meal while eating.
+A classic symptom of gastric ulcers is a horse that walks away from their meal intermittently while eating.

 #3 - Dental care